mic-kul/helpdesk/README.md

-helpdesk
+Helpdesk
 ========

-Helpdesk Rails application with email pipeing
+Helpdesk application with email pipeing made using Ruby on Rails